A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 We will return a countersigned copy of the Peppol service provider agreement.

 You will need to obtain a production certificate to begin transacting in the Peppol network.
-The production certificate is obtained via the [OpenPeppol JIRA service desk] (https://openpeppol.atlassian.net/servicedesk/customer/portal/1).
+The production certificate is obtained via the [OpenPeppol JIRA service desk](https://openpeppol.atlassian.net/servicedesk/customer/portal/1).
 Select ‘PKI Certificate Request’, and choose ‘production’ at the certificate purpose option and complete remaining fields.

 Once OpenPeppol approves your certificate, you will have 10 days to download your certificate.
 Certificates not downloaded within this timeframe will expire and you will need to raise a new Service Desk request to have the certificate reissued.